Skip to main content

 Josh McInnes

 Josh McInnes is a marine ecologist and research affiliate within the Ocean Predator Ecology Lab at California State University Monterey Bay.
-His research primarily focuses on the foraging behavior, social behavior, and habitat use patterns of Orcas.
+His research primarily focuses on the foraging behaviour, social behaviour, and habitat use patterns of Orcas.
 For over 20 years Josh McInnes has been studying Orcas and is regarded as one of the foremost experts on transient (mammal-eating) Orcas in the North Pacific.
 His research on Orcas also includes international projects, including British Columbia, Washington State, Southeast Alaska, Oregon, California, Australia, and Antarctica.
 Josh is a research affiliate with the University of British Columbia’s Institute for the Oceans and Fisheries Marine Mammal Research Unit and a research associate with the Pacific WildLife Foundation.